marinsantiago/bnplasso-site/reference/bnplasso.spm.md

 - `alpha`: If `prior = "bnp.lasso"`, the **concentration** parameter in the Dirichlet process prior.

-- `intercept`: Whether an intercept was included in the model.

 - `variance.prior.type`: Whether the variance on the sampling variance was an independent-type prior or a conjugate-type prior.